AnnaLivia/TSRSP-Instances/data/README.md

 ## 🗂️ Repository Structure

-The repository is organized into two main directories, corresponding to the two railway networks under study:
+The repository is organized into two main (.zip) directories, corresponding to the two railway networks under study:

 ### 🛤️ `Rouen/`